 One of the recipients of the fund stated ‘this support has helped me get motivated, more focused and I set goals for myself’.
 This individual is hoping to join the army in the near future so the fund has helped him to maintain a healthier lifestyle and help with his future career ambitions.
 Another recipient reported that he felt more confident and focussed and that he had made new friends and was learning about responsibility.

-The Pinto series proceeds for 2015 has just been verified and totals £595 which will continue to support local youngsters over the forthcoming year.
+The Pinto series proceeds for 2017 are just being verified at present and this funding will continue to support local youngsters over the forthcoming year.
 Due to the success of this project particularly over the past year the sub-committee of the fund are also looking for further donations to support this project in the future.
 With existing funds being limited to the above amount, the fund will only be able to support a handful of individuals over the next year.
 Any organisation that would be willing to contribute to this fund can contact Sports Development on 01343 563657.
 People can also contact this number for more information on the fund or for an application form.